EN

 Octane Render

-Octane Render by OTOY is a GPU-based rendering engine that is known for its speed and interactive rendering capabilities.
-It leverages the GPU for rendering incredibly quickly, making it ideal for designers who require immediate feedback on their projects.
-Octane supports a mixed rendering mode, utilizing both the CPU and GPU to balance workload and optimize performance.
+Octane Render by OTOY is a GPU-based engine known for its rendering speed and interactive feedback.
+It leverages the GPU for incredibly fast results, making it a strong choice for artists who want to see changes almost instantly.
+Octane supports a mixed rendering mode that uses both CPU and GPU, and its spectral rendering approach produces accurate light and material behavior.

 Key features:

-• Spectral light particle rendering for accurate simulation of light and materials.
+• Spectral light rendering for physically accurate results

-• Supports out-of-core geometry and textures, allowing for rendering of scenes that exceed the GPU memory limits.
+• Out-of-core support for scenes that exceed GPU memory limits

-• Massive parallel computing capabilities make it one of the fastest renderers available.
+• Massive parallel computing — one of the fastest GPU renderers available

 Redshift